Vickers F.B.5 Gunbus

 Vickers F.B.5 Aircraft Overview

-The British two-seat pusher military biplane of the First World War was the Vickers F.B.5 (Fighting Biplane 5), also referred to as the “Gunbus.”
+The British two-seat pusher military biplane of the First World War was the Vickers F.B.5, also known as Fighting Biplane 5 or the “Gunbus.”
 It was the first aircraft designed specifically for air-to-air combat to reach service, making it the first operational fighter aircraft in history.
 It was armed with a single.303 in (7.7 mm) Lewis cannon that was controlled by the observer at the front of the nacelle.

 Vickers F.B.5 Aircraft History and Development